PantherXOS/wiki.pantherx.org/System-configuration.md

 %px-desktop-services
 ```

+You can configure any of the available guix desktops:

+- `xfce-desktop-service-type`
+- `mate-desktop-service-type`
+- `gnome-desktop-service-type`
+- `lxqt-desktop-service-type`

 If you have a modern PC, you will probably want to use UEFI: Skip ahead to "Desktop: Boot in UEFI mode"

 ### Example